 Thank you so much for your interest in considering a Legacy Gift to Berkshire Humane Society.
 Berkshire Humane Society exists only because of the generosity of others.

 Below, you’ll find important information on creating or updating your financial and estate plans—all while helping homeless animals in the greater Berkshire County region.

-Whether you choose to name the Berkshire Humane Society in your will or trust or give through your retirement fund or life insurance, these planning options offer the opportunity to help ensure that we’ll be here, committed to the welfare of animals, for many years.
+Whether you choose to name Berkshire Humane Society in your will or trust or give through your retirement fund or life insurance, these planning options help ensure that we’ll be here, committed to the welfare of animals, for many years.

 The Rewards of Legacy Giving